smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/events-utilities/scansplf-scanoutq.md

 See the centralized [Capture Data and Response Rules](./captured-data-response-rules.md) topic in this document for details about creating and attaching Response Rules to SCANSPLF Scan Rules.

-Remember that for the SCANSPLF utility, the Scan Rules are the Captured Data Rules.
-This feature is different from Operator Replay and Message Management which require separate Captured Data Rules be optionally attached to the primary master records of those features.
+Remember that for the SCANSPLF utility, the Scan Rules are the Data Capture Rules.
+This feature is different from Operator Replay and Message Management which require separate Data Capture Rule Applications be optionally attached to the primary master records of those features.

 ## The SCANSPLF Utility